tonymattheys/rust_gui_nmea_player/README.md

 Rust program which will play the contents of a NMEA text file over the network.

+I am working on an enhancement that will play the NMEA sentences at more or less "real" speeds.
+This will make the whole thing far more useful for navigation simulation and practice as time/distance calculations will be accurate.

 # How to run
 - cd wherever_you_downloaded_the_program
 - cargo run [--release]